Rhodes University Trust USA logo

 Tanya AcconeDesmond Low-Kum

-Desmond Low-Kum is Senior Manager of Operational Risk Management and Compliance at Stanford Management Company (SMC), which was established to manage Stanford University's financial and investment real estate assets.
+Desmond Low-Kum is an Operational Due Diligence (ODD) Consultant and Business Development professional in the alternatives investment industry.
+Previously Desmond was Director of Operational Risk Management and Compliance at Stanford Management Company (SMC), which was established to manage Stanford University's financial and investment real estate assets.

-Desmond is responsible for planning, managing and conducting the operational risk management/due diligence reviews for both pre investment and post (ongoing) investments.
-He has over 25 years of experience working in private industry, public accounting, internal auditing and operational investment management.
-Currently serves as the backup to the SMC Business Resumption Planning (BRP) Manager.
-In addition, during the course of conducting operational risk management reviews of managers, Desmond reviews many BRP plans developed and implemented by the managers.
+Desmond was responsible for planning, managing and conducting the operational risk management/due diligence reviews for both pre investment and post (ongoing) investments.
+He has over 35 years of experience working in private industry, public accounting, internal auditing and operational investment management.

-Prior to joining SMC, Desmond spent 16 years working at the University's Internal Audit and Institutional Compliance Department with responsibility for managing audits in a number of diverse areas such as SMC (Investment Management), DAPER (Stanford Athletics), SLAC (High Energy Physics Laboratory) and the University Controller's Office.
+Prior to joining SMC in December 2005, Desmond spent 16 years working at the University's Internal Audit and Institutional Compliance Department with responsibility for managing audits in a number of diverse areas such as SMC (Investment Management), DAPER (Stanford Athletics), SLAC (High Energy Physics Laboratory) and the University Controller's Office.

 He joined the University's Internal Audit Department in November 1989, after working in internal audit in the S&L and mortgage banking industry in San Francisco, and public accounting (KPMG in Johannesburg, South Africa).
 Desmond qualified as a Chartered Accountant, a Certified Investments and Derivatives Auditor, an Associate of the Institute of Cost and Management Accountants, and a Certified Information Systems Auditor.
 Desmond has a Bachelor of Commerce degree from Rhodes University, South Africa, and a Bachelor of Accounting Science (Honors) from the University of South Africa.

-Desmond is a past president (1998-1999) of the Silicon Valley Chapter of the Information Systems Audit and Control.
-He has been a member of the Stanford Federal Credit Union supervisory committee (audit committee) since 1997.
+Desmond is a past president (1998-1999) of the Silicon Valley Chapter of the Information Systems Audit and Control Association.
+He was a member of the Stanford Federal Credit Union supervisory committee (audit committee) for many years.

 Top